 Venture into Cracked & Spineless Bookshop, 9/138 Collins St, Hobart

 A niche Hobart thing to do is visit the new/used books shop creatively called Cracked & Spineless, in Imperial Arcade.
 However, a word of warning – you’ll encounter a stuffed tarantula.
 The blood-chilling spider, visible upon entry, stopped me in my tracks and I couldn’t go in any further, being arachnophobic and all.
 I know it’s dead, but that makes no difference.

 By the way, the owner of Cracked & Spineless told me that he only sells “cool stuff” (i.e. definitely NOT books on spiritual/metaphysical/self-help topics).
 But, you can visit here for old books that are hilarious in today’s context.
 For example, a book entitled “Be Bold with Bananas” (cook book, if you’re wondering).
-You’ll also find legendary classics, odd ball and novelty new books, and pretty much books on anything that captures the imagination (but, again, definitely NOT spiritual/self-help stuff!)
+You’ll also find legendary classics, odd ball and new novelty books, and pretty much books on anything that captures the imagination (but, again, definitely NOT of the spiritual realm or self-help stuff!)

 Visit Barilla Bay Restaurant and Oyster Farm, and